Broken Link Checker

 <link rel="stylesheet" href="/styles/custom.css"> <script src="/js/app.js"></script> <img src="/images/logo.png" alt="Logo">

-How do I check just one page?
+How do I check just one specific page?

 Should I check external links?

 Yes, it helps ensure outbound links work.
 Disable for faster internal-only audits.
+Consider checking links in your sitemap too.

 Why do CSS/JS files show as broken?